Transformation and symmetries for the Andrews-Garvan crank function: Crank theorem and crank mod identities

 10 years after they were proposed by Dyson \cite{Dy44}, Atkin and Swinnerton Dyer \cite{At-Sw} came up with a proof of the Dyson's rank conjectures stated below. \begin{drconj}[1944] For all nonnegative integers $n$,

 \end{drconj}

-Garvan, in \cite{Ga19} notes that their proof involved finding and proving identities for basic hypergeometric functions, theta-functions and Lerch-type series using the theory of elliptic functions.
+Garvan, in \cite{Ga19} notes that the proof in \cite{At-Sw} involved finding and proving identities for basic hypergeometric functions, theta-functions and Lerch-type series using the theory of elliptic functions.
 It also involved identifying the generating functions for rank differences $N(0,p,pn+r)-N(k,p,pn+r)$ for $p=5$, $7$ for each $ 1 \le k \le\tfrac{1}{2}(p-1)$ and each $r=0$, $1$,\dots $p-1$.
-Subsequently in his paper (\cite{Ga19}, Section 6.3), Garvan gives a new proof of these conjectures using the theory of modular forms, by calculating the orders of $\mathcal{K}_{p,0}^{(R)}(\zeta_{p},z)$ at the cusps of $\Gamma_1(p)$ for $p=5$ and $7$ and making use of the Valence formula. \\\\ Prior to Andrews and Garvan's discovery of the actual crank statistic \cite{An-Ga88} predicted by Dyson, Garvan in his thesis \cite{Ga86} introduced the vector crank statistic defined below, which simultaneously gives a combinatorial interpretation of the distribution of the partitions of $5n+4, 7n+5$ and $11n+6$ into five, seven and eleven equinumerous classes respectively.
-His proof of the vector crank theorem mod $11$ involves an elegant utilization of Jacobi's Triple Product identity and Winquist's Identity to show that the coefficient of $q^{11n+6}$ in the two variable generating function of the vector crank modulo $11$ is zero (see \cite{Ga86} and \cite{Ga88a} for details). \\\\ In this section, we employ Garvan's idea in \cite{Ga19} to give a new proof of the crank theorem modulo $11$ (Equation \eqn{crank11}) using the Valence formula and the orders of $\mathcal{K}_{11,0}^{(C)}(\zeta_{11},z)$ at the cusps of $\Gamma_1(11)$ calculated in the previous section.
-It is easy to observe that in our setup, the crank theorem is equivalent to showing \beq \mathcal{K}_{11,0}^{(C)}(\zeta_{11},z) = 0. \eeq
+Subsequently in his paper \cite[Section 6.3]{Ga19}, Garvan gives a new proof of these conjectures using the theory of modular forms, by calculating the orders of the rank dissection element $\mathcal{K}_{p,0}^{}(\zeta_{p},z)$ at the cusps of $\Gamma_1(p)$ for $p=5$ and $7$ and making use of the Valence formula.
+In this section, we employ Garvan's idea in \cite{Ga19} to give a new proof of the crank theorem modulo $11$ (Equation \eqn{crank11}) using the Valence formula and the orders of $\mathcal{S}_{11,0}^{}(\zeta_{11},z)$ at the cusps of $\Gamma_1(11)$ calculated in the previous section.
+It is easy to observe that in our setup, the crank theorem is equivalent to showing \beq \mathcal{S}_{11,0}^{}(\zeta_{11},z) = 0. \eeq